 These two tasks need to be performed only once.
 After one team member creates and configures a project, it can be checked into source control, then reused by all developers working on the code as described in Sharing Projects.

 Working with C++test Projects

-- In another location (e.g., in the workspace directory).
+Projects can also be created in other location, such as in the workspace directory.
 In this case, linked folders pointing to the source/header directories will need to be created.

 Linked folders are defined as absolute paths in project definition (